ohayon/OWUProximityManager/README.md

 # OWUProximityManager

-A simple interface to abstract away the `CLLocationManagerDelegate`, `CBPeripheralManagerDelegate`, `CBCentralManagerDelegate` and `CBPeripheralDelegate` spaghetti.

-Suggestions, issues and pull requests are more than welcome.
+Detect and connect to nearby devices with iBeacons and CoreBluetooth.

 ## Sample Project

 To simulate entering a defined region, select Client on one device, **then** select Server on the other.
-As the devices will likely be next to eachother when the exchange takes place, it's likely that the Client device will fire off a couple of it's delegate methods followed by the `proximityServerDidConnectToClient` delegate call on the Server device.
+As the devices will likely be next to eachother when the exchange takes place, it's likely that the Client device will enter the region, range the server and establish a connection pretty quickly.

 ![home](Screenshots/home.png) ![server](Screenshots/server.png) ![client](Screenshots/client.png)

-A few small caveats:
-- Two iOS 7 devices are required
+## Usage
+Just, create a few UUIDs for `OWUProximityManagerConstants.h`, `#import OWUProximityManager.h` and call `[[OWUProximityManager shared] startupClientWithDelegate:delegate]` or `[[OWUProximityManager shared] startupServerWithDelegate:delegate]`

+Connection between devices defaults to `CLProximityNear` but can by changed with the `desiredProximity` property.

+Two things:
 - `locationManager:DidEnterRegion:` and therefor `proximityClientDidEnterBeaconRegion` will not be called if the Client starts while already in range of the Server
 - `locationManager:DidExitRegion:` and the resulting `proximityClientDidExitBeaconRegion` will not be called until about a minute after exiting the region ([dev forum link](https://devforums.apple.com/message/898335#898335))

-## Usage

-First, create three UUID's using something like `uuidgen` for `OWUProximityManagerConstants.h`

-Then, `#import "OWUProximityManager.h"`

-OWUProximityManager can be configured as a Client or Server.
-To get things started as either, just call `[[OWUProximityManager shared] startupClientWithDelegate:delegate]` or `[[OWUProximityManager shared] startupServerWithDelegate:delegate]` and implement either or both of `OWUProximityClientDelegate` and `OWUProximityServerDelegate` to be notified of proximity events.

-By default, the connection between the Client and Server will happen at `CLProximityNear` so it is possible if your devices are on opposite sides of the desk that you will need to move them closer.
-Pay attention to the console to see the distance at which the Client is currently ranging.

 ## ToDo's
 - More fine tuning of BeaconRegion measured power
 - Handle invalidated services in `OWUProximityServer`
 - Properly handle return from local notification
 - And moar.
+- Suggestions, issues and pull requests are more than welcome.

 ## License
 OWUProximityManager is available under the MIT license.
 See the LICENSE file for more info.